The History of Bartholomew Chapel

 David Wiles directs a production of the extant fragments of a tragedy written in Alexandria in the second century BC.
 Drawn from the Book of Exodus, the story tells of the Hebrews’ escape from Egypt.
 The play was written by a Jew, and is the first extant dramatization of a biblical text.

 The first performance is in the Classics Centre in St Giles at 6.30 on Friday May 8, sponsored by the APGRD https://www.apgrd.ox.ac.uk/events.
-The second is in Iffley Church Hall at 12 noon on Sunday, May 10.
+The second is in Iffley Church Hall at 12.30 on Sunday, May 10.
 The third is in Wolfson College Buttery at 6.00 on Monday, May 11, sponsored by the Ancient World Research Cluster.
 The performance should last for about 35 minutes, and we will have a brief Q&A afterwards.
 The APGRD and AWRC are both kindly providing wine.

 Medieval Germany Workshop